wind0ws/rxbus2/README.md

 ### Proguard
 add this line into your "proguard-rules.pro" file.
 >If you use annotation, you need it.
-Don't forget keep your bean or entity in proguard.
+Don't forget keep your bean or entity in proguard too.

 ```groovy
 # For using annotation